-- Evaluate the book’s psychological accuracy.
-Do these characters think the way people do?
+Evaluate the book’s psychological accuracy.
+Do these characters think the way real people do?

-- What do you think about the way in which the book is told, with multiple viewpoints with a dry lawyer at the center?
+What do you think about the way in which the book is told, with multiple viewpoints and a dry lawyer at the center?
 Does it work?